 Resources for understanding the geology we explore on our tours:

 The Rocks Don’t Lie by David Montgomery.
 This book explores flood geology.
 It explains how flood stories around the world make sense given the geology of those regions.
 The tone is courteous; the conclusions are compelling.

 The Grand Canyon: Monument to an Ancient Earth, Can Noah’s Flood Explain the Grand Canyon by David K. Elliott, James Bryan Tapp, Joel Duff, Ken Wolgemuth, Ralph F. Stearley, Roger Wiens, and Stephen O. Moshier.
-The best survey of Young Earth Creationist arguments regarding Grand Canyon.
+The best survey and critique of Young Earth Creationist arguments regarding Grand Canyon.

 Check out Youtube videos by Nick Zentner, a geologist at Central Washington University.
 He has a bunch of them.
 They help give a foundational understanding of geologic processes.
 Especially helpful for our trip are his presentations of the great Ice Age Floods.
 Floods leave evidence.
 If we imagine the great rock layers of the Southwest as flood deposits, we would expect to see evidence of flood action.
 But we don’t.